-For those people who don’t know what a wether goat is, it’s a male goat, also known as a buck or a buckling, that has been castrated, or more specifically, had it’s testicles removed.
+For those people who don’t know what a wether goat is, it’s a male goat, also known as a buck or a buckling, that has been castrated, or more specifically, had its testicles removed.
 The process is also known as neutering.
 This is a common practice for breeders who have fulfilled their buckling goat’s breeding potential.
 If the buck is done breeding, and it isn’t going to be slaughtered for meat, then it’s best to castrate the goat.
 Why might you ask?
 What are the benefits of castration?

 The benefits of castrating your buckling goats

 First, only the highest quality bucks should be bred.
 This ensures that you’re only getting a premium offspring.
 As buckling goats grow older, their breeding qualities begin to diminish.
-By castrating a buckling that’s done breeding, you won’t have to worry about it getting any of the female goats, also known as does, pregnant and producing a poor offspring.
+By castrating a buckling that’s done breeding, you won’t have to worry about it getting any of the female goats, also known as does, pregnant, and producing a poor offspring.

 The benefits of owning wether goats

 Sometimes goat breeders will castrate their bucklings and sell them to farmers and individuals with lots of land.
 Why would anyone want a wether goat?
 Well, there are many advantages to owning these wether goats.
 For starters, they make good pets.
-Like mentioned above, bucklings can be quite aggressive during breeding season making them dangerous around kids and other goats.
+Like mentioned above, bucklings can be quite aggressive during the breeding season, making them dangerous around kids and other goats.
 However, when you castrate a buckling, they become very playful, fun pets to own.
 In fact, they’re even great with children.

 In addition to these two benefits, wether goats are also great for individuals who participate in outreach programs.
 This can include things like petting zoos for kids, agriculture and livestock demonstrations, community parades, and so on.
 The last thing you want to do is use a pregnant female goat.
 Taking her off the farm can put too much stress on her.

-A forth benefit that’s really worth mentioning is a wether goat’s ability to translate special information to the breeder.
+A fourth benefit that’s really worth mentioning is a wether goat’s ability to translate special information to the breeder.
 A wether goat will let the breeder know when a doe is in heat and wether the breeding process was a success or not.
 Once the breeding process has been complete, the wether goat will also let the breeder know if and when they can reintroduce the doe back into the herd.
 This is a very useful tool that comes in quite handy, especially for breeders with hundreds of goats.

 Lastly, wether goats can be trained to lead your herd of goats out to the pasture to graze and then back to the farm near the end of the day.
 Wether goats have even been known to stop fights between two or more does.
-They are considered by some as the peace keepers of the farm.
+They are considered by some as the peacekeepers of the farm.
 Now, how cool is that?

 The process of castrating your buckling